po1sigala/live/01-Class-Content/09-NodeJS/README.md

 Create a command-line application that uses input from a user to dynamically generates a good README for a GitHub project.

+## Heads Up

+* This week you will be using Node.js.
+Be sure to have it installed on your computer before starting this module.
+You can follow the installation instructions for [Mac](./04-Supplemental/nodejs-install-mac.md) and [Windows](./04-Supplemental/nodejs-install-win.md) computers.

 ## Helpful Links
 * [Wikipedia: Node.js](https://en.wikipedia.org/wiki/Node.js)
 * [Wikipedia: V8](https://en.wikipedia.org/wiki/Chrome_V8)